“Be careful what you say and do; they’re always watching you and judging you.”

 - What would you do if you knew that co-workers were abusing their discount privileges or using company resources to send personal packages for free?

-Anticipating moral and ethical dilemmas and knowing how you’d respond, will prepare you to do the right thing if it situation like that does indeed arise.
+Anticipating moral and ethical dilemmas and knowing how you’d respond, will prepare you to do the right thing if a situation like this arises.

 Live with your values

-Lee explains that at Walt Disney World the Cast Members are expected to follow 7 core values:
+Lee explains that at Walt Disney World the Cast Members are expected to follow seven core values: